keironchaudhry/property-andalucia-frontend/README.md

     * The [react-google-maps/api](https://www.npmjs.com/package/@react-google-maps/api) package was used to create this component.
 An API key is also needed from Google Cloud.

 * MoreDropdown
-    * This component is used in the property detail view page, published notes and user profile.
+    * This component is used in the property detail view page, published notes, user profile and blog detail view page.
 It is a UX improvement as it allows users to access a dropdown menu to be able to modify or delete their own data.

 * NavBar
     * The NavBar component is present on every page of the application.